 - Fluid grids

 Over the following years, the concept sank in and more and more Web designers and developers subscribed to it.
 Initially, many companies had a regular website and a separate mobile site.
 But, those are not as common anymore and most companies switched to a single responsive website.

 Bootstrap and Mobile First

 Responsive Web design has been around for a while and it’s not going anywhere.
-If you a Web designer or a Web developer you should understand and follow it in order to design great websites and Web applications that looks great and are accessible.
+If you are a Web designer or a Web developer you should understand and follow it in order to design great websites and Web applications that look great and are accessible.